MMXAI/GitDemo/README.md

 # Git Demo Repo

-This is a demo app for the Git course.
+This is a normal demo app for the Git course.

 ## Hey man Let's see this update
 1. Say Hello